Kong/docs.konghq.com/docs/templates/tutorial-template.md

 ---
-title: Phrase starting with a verb
+title: Phrase starting with a verb # e.g. Get started with dynamic plugin ordering
 content_type: tutorial

 # Optional values.
 Uncomment any that apply to your document.

-# no_version: true # Disables the version selector dropdown.
-Set this on pages that belong to doc sets without versions like /konnect/.
 # alpha: true # Labels the page as alpha; adds a banner to the top of the page.
 # beta: true # Labels the page as beta; adds a banner to the top of the page.
 ---